Osseous Periodontal Surgery in Pittsburgh

 Make an Appointment Today!

-If you are experiencing reddened gums that bleed easily, schedule an appointment with your favorite Pittsburgh periodontist for your annual comprehensive periodontal exam.
+If you are experiencing reddened gums that bleed easily, schedule an appointment with your Pittsburgh periodontist for your annual comprehensive periodontal exam.
 During this examination, Dr. Silberg will carefully inspect the health of your teeth, gums, and underlying bone tissue to spot problems early and to address them proactively.